Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:

-The first class of formulas being studied is tautology, which refers to a formula that is always true regardless of the truth values of its propositions.
-A counterexample to this definition is p and q, as it can be false when the truth value of p is 0.
-Another example is "p then q", which can be false even if p is true and q is false.
-In contrast, a formula that is true for at least one scenario is called consistent.
-A contradiction is a formula that is never true.
-The given example, "naught p and q if and only if p or naught q", is an instance of the latter type, making it inconsistent.
-To determine the consistency of this formula, its truth table was created, showing that it is false in all scenarios, thus confirming it as a contradiction.
-This finding has implications for our understanding of logical equivalences and the relationships between different types of formulas.
+The video transcript discusses classes of formulas in propositional logic, starting with tautology.
+A tautology is a formula that is always true, regardless of the truth values of its propositions.
+The examples given include p or not p and p and q, which are not tautologies because their output depends on the truth values of p and q.
+On the other hand, formulas like "p then q" are not tautologies because they can be false even if one of the propositions is true.
+Consistent formulas, on the other hand, are true for at least one scenario, while inconsistent formulas are never true.
+The video also introduces a special case called biconditionals, which are defined as "if and only if" statements with two propositions.
+To analyze biconditionals, the transcript uses truth tables to evaluate their output based on different truth values of the propositions involved.
+Ultimately, the formula "naught p and q, if and only if p or naught q" is determined to be an inconsistent formula because it never evaluates to true regardless of the truth values of p and q.

 ---